XITASO/xtrain-clean-code-and-beyond/challenges/Exceptions-and-Special-Cases.md

 ## Assignment :dart:

 An unexperienced developer implemented a first version of the requirement to assign a task to a project.
-There were the following acceptance criteria that had to be meat:
+There were the following acceptance criteria that had to be met:

 1. If I assign an existing task to a project, the project should contain this task.
 2. If I assign a non-existing task, an error should be returned.